MaxiDonkey/CerebraChainAI/README.md

     end);
 end;
 ```

+We can observe that this method is asynchronous; it calls the Client.Chat.AsyncCreate method.

 >[!NOTE]
 > We use the ***GenAI*** for ***OpenAI*** wrapper; therefore, we declare the `GenAI` and `GenAI.Types` units in the uses section.